Professor Thea Pitman

 I teach Latin American cultural studies at all levels of the undergraduate curriculum, including a research-led final year module entitled ‘New Media in Latin America’.
 I also contribute to a wide range of cross-school modules at undergraduate and taught postgraduate level, especially the MA in Professional Language and Intercultural Studies, for which I was Programme Manager for many years.
 I supervise final year projects in the field of my expertise for Level 3 students on all programmes involving Spanish or Portuguese, as well as those taking the BA Liberal Arts.

-To date, I have supervised to successful completion four PhDs and five MAs by Research, both as lead supervisor, and as co-supervisor with colleagues across the School of Languages, Cultures and Societies.
-I am currently supervisor for three PhD candidates.
-With my guidance and support, many of my research students have gone on to follow careers in academia.
-I also have one CONACYT (Mexican Government)-funded postdoctoral researcher working with me in 2019-20.
+To date, I have supervised to successful completion five PhDs and five MAs by Research, both as lead supervisor, and as co-supervisor with colleagues across the School of Languages, Cultures and Societies.
+I am currently supervisor for three PhD candidates and one MA by Research.
+With my guidance and support, many of my postgraduate researchers have gone on to follow careers in academia.

 Current postgraduate researchers: